Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/03-beamforming/Module_07_Petalinux/README.md

 CONFIG_FPGA_MGR_VERSAL_FPGA=y
 CONFIG_XILINX_INTC=y
 ```
-These configuration settings enable device drivers for general purpose GPIO IP, I2C IP, FPGA Manager, and Xilinx Interrupt Controller.
+These configuration settings enable device drivers for general purpose GPIO IP, I2C IP, FPGA Manager, and Interrupt Controller.
 These drivers are _not_ used in the Linux PS host application.

 ### Config Petalinux: Clean-Up